jsutlive/Cell-Mechanics-Simulator/README.md

-The following physics functions are currently implemented: (F = force and k = constant in all cases) -Active and passive springs: using Hooke's law F = k * (l - l0) where l/l0 = length/ initial length -Volume conservation: using a 2D interpretation of the spring function F = k * (a - a0), where a/a0 = area/ initial area
+The following physics functions are currently implemented: (F = force and k = constant in all cases) -Active and passive springs: using Hooke's law F = k * (l - l0) where l/l0 = length/ initial length
+      Note: this value can be compressed (i.e. after a certain threshold, output equals a set percentage of the input, lowering the overall force output)
+  -Volume conservation: using a 2D interpretation of the spring function F = k * (a - a0), where a/a0 = area/ initial area